-School support status
+School support notice

 All property owners pay provincial education property tax including people who don’t have children or don’t have children in school.
 While The City of Calgary is required by legislation to collect provincial property tax on behalf of the Alberta government, the municipality has no jurisdiction over school board budgets or operations.

 School support status is shown on your property assessment notice.

 A School Support Notice is automatically mailed to the property owner when a change is registered at Land Titles (i.e. purchase, marriage, divorce, death, legal name change, adding or deleting an owner).